0x69ED75/Quizzical/README.md

 After answering the questions you can submit your answers, and your score is displayed, and your average score is tracked.

 ## Current TODO:
-- Add a feature allowing the user to choose the topic of questions.
 - Improve the CSS styling on answer buttons so that they have better styling when the answer exceeds 2 lines of text.
 - Improve play again feature, currently uses a hack solution to reload the main application, which causes it to not run as expected.